payloadcms/template-ecommerce/README.md

 - `Customers`

   Customers can authenticate on your front-end, create shopping carts, and place orders.
-Only they and admins can read customer data.
+Customers can also

 - `Products`